WeblateOrg/weblate/docs/user/checks.rst

 Mismatched exclamation mark
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Source and translation do not both end with an exclamation mark*
+:Summary: Source and translation do not both end with an exclamation mark
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndExclamationCheck``
+:Flag to ignore: ``ignore-end-exclamation``

 Checks that exclamations are replicated between both source and translation.
 The presence of exclamation marks is also checked for various languages where